 - The Moon is the only world besides Earth ever visited by humans.

 - By studying the Moon, scientists can piece together Earth’s origin story.

 From 1969 to 1972, 12 astronauts walked on the Moon as part of NASA’s Apollo program.
 Humans have not been back since, and the Moon remains the only world besides Earth we’ve ever visited.
 The Moon lacks an Earth-like atmosphere, and there is no wind or water to erase the Apollo astronauts’ footprints.
 The paths they walked can still be seen from orbit — permanent monuments to one of humanity’s greatest achievements.

 The Moon’s lack of air and lack of plate tectonics make it a geological time capsule.
-The surface bears the scars of meteorites, lava flows, and the late heavy bombardment, an event roughly 4 billion years ago where the inner solar system was pummeled by asteroids and comets.
+The surface bears the scars of meteorites, lava flows, and the late heavy bombardment, an event roughly 4 billion years ago where the inner Solar System was pummeled by asteroids and comets.
 We know that life arose on Earth shortly thereafter, with asteroid and comets having possibly brought water and organics to Earth.
 Studying the still-intact craters and features on the Moon from that time is key to understanding what really happened during this period of Solar System history, making it a critical piece of our origin story.

 There is water ice hidden in permanently shadowed craters at the Moon’s poles.
 Studying the ice could help us understand where our own planet’s water came from.
 The ice is also a potential resource for future human explorers: it could be harvested for breathable air, drinking water, and rocket propellant.